 All of these words and nothing about the Pilgrims, but there was a time when Thanksgiving didn’t focus on the Pilgrims of Plymouth.
 They were reintroduced into the holiday at the end of the 19th Century as an object lesson.
 Stories of the “first Thanksgiving*” began popping up in school books to illustrate an idealized version of America and its history.
 The Pilgrim story illustrated the value of the Protestant work ethic and painted a picture of a tolerant America.
 It was both a heart-warming story, and an opportunity to “Americanize” a largely Catholic immigrant population.

-It’s true that the Pilgrims did celebrate some sort of Thanksgiving back in 1621, and it did come with Native Americans, pumpkin, and probably wild turkey.
+It’s true that the Pilgrims did celebrate some sort of Thanksgiving back in 1621**, and it did come with Native Americans, pumpkin, and probably wild turkey.
 Unfortunately it wasn’t necessarily a holiday about “coming together” so much as it was about showing off English muskets.
 In recent years much of the Pilgrim myth has been stripped away.
 Most Americans are now aware that the Puritans of Plymouth Rock weren’t really the nicest folks.
 I’m respectful of their dedication to hard work and devotion to their faith, but they weren’t necessarily pioneers of religious freedom.
-Sure they were interested in their religious freedom, but these were the same people who were burning witches just seventy years later.
+Sure they were interested in their religious freedom, but not really that of anyone else.
 The myth has always been better than the reality, but I still find value in it.
 When people reflect on the Pilgrims and the Patuxet it’s a reflection not of what actually was, but what we wish to be.
 Most of us do dream of a country where everyone can come together to share a meal without caring about race, creed, or gender.

 Maybe that’s why Thanksgiving is my favorite holiday.
 It speaks to the best of what we can be.
 It’s certainly about food and family, but it’s also about coming together despite our differences.
 I’ll eat a good pound of turkey next Thursday, hug my wife, call my Dad, and watch about ten hours of football, but I’ll also stop to remember what it means to be truly thankful for the blessings in my life, and to reflect on the things that bring us together instead of drive us apart.